Saghen/blink.cmp/README.md

       border = 'padded',
       winblend = 0,
       winhighlight = 'Normal:BlinkCmpSignatureHelp,FloatBorder:BlinkCmpSignatureHelpBorder',
+      -- note that the gutter will be disabled when border ~= 'none' scrollbar = false,

       -- which directions to show the window,
       -- falling back to the next direction when there's not enough space